jfinancial/cheatsheets/js_web/JS_Basics.md

     }
   </pre>

+- ES6 introduced [Object.assign()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/assign) which copies all enumerable own properties from one or more source objects to a target object and returns the target object.

 ### Dates and Times
 - A new Date() will always will create a new date object with current date/time.